 - Domestic Violence Association of Central Kansas

-The collection effort came at a critical time.
+The collection effort comes at a critical time.
 The annual “Project Salina” food drive in May helps stock shelves for the summer months.
 But by late winter, those shelves start to get bare.

 Copyright © Alpha Media, 2017.
 All Rights Reserved.
 No part of this story or website may be reproduced without Alpha Media’s express consent.